 The Mahony case has been widely applied by Australian Courts.
 The practical reality therefore, is that it is very difficult to break the chain of causation under such circumstances.

 If you have suffered an injury as a result of medical treatment you may have a claim against the person who caused the injury.
-If you would like more information about these claims, and what you can do, call Stacks Goudkamp on 1800 251 800, or make an online enquiry for an obligation-free consultation.
+If you would like more information about Medical Negligence claims, and what you can do, call Stacks Goudkamp on 1800 251 800, or make an online enquiry for an obligation-free consultation.